5 Reasons for your Bloating and What to Do About It

 It is important to note that dysbiosis is associated with many digestive disorders like IBS and Inflammatory Bowel Disease, and can be the cause or the consequence of many digestive concerns.

-We can identify dysbiosis through advanced stool testing or after a detailed medical history is taken.
-Depending on the degree of dysbiosis, different protocols can be used clinically.
+We can identify dysbiosis through stool testing or after a medical history is taken.
+Depending on the degree of dysbiosis, different protocols can be cast-off clinically.
 The goal of treatment would be to get rid of the bad bugs and repopulate with the good.
-In some, it may be as simple as using a high quality probiotic, whereas with others it may mean weeks of antimicrobial treatment before reinoculating with good bacteria.
+In some, it may be as simple as using a high-quality probiotic, whereas in others it may mean weeks of antimicrobial treatment before reinoculating with good bacteria.

 Small intestinal bacterial overgrowth (SIBO) is a form of dysbiosis.
 This is when we see the imbalance between the good and bad bacteria, but in the small intestine specifically.